Know the signs: Heatstroke

 What to do:

-• Take your dog to a veterinarian immediately.
-Continue cooling him with wet towels during the drive.
+- Take your dog to a veterinarian immediately.
+Continue cooling them with wet towels during the drive.

-• If you’re unable to get to a veterinarian right away monitor his temperature and check for signs of shock.
-Stop the cooling process when your dog’s temperature reaches 40°C or his body temperature can drop too low and increase the risk of shock.
+- If you’re unable to get to a veterinarian right away, monitor your animal’s temperature and check for signs of shock.
+Stop the cooling process when your dog’s temperature reaches 40°C, otherwise their body temperature can drop too low and increase the risk of shock.

-• Even if your dog cools down take him to a vet as soon as possible as some medical problems caused by heatstroke may not show up right away.
+- Even if your dog cools down, take them to a vet as soon as possible, as some medical problems caused by heatstroke may not show up right away.

-Remember – theres’ never a good excuse to leave an animal unattended in a vehicle.
-If you see an animal in distress in the heat, call the government’s animal protection hotline at 1-833-9ANIMAL.
+If you see an animal in distress in the heat, call the government’s animal protection hotline at 1-833-9ANIMAL or your local police.